aronreid/google-takeout-fixer/README.md

 - `-e, --error-dir`: Directory for any files that have errors during processing (IMPORTANT: use -e, not -o)
 - `-p, --parallel`: Number of parallel processes to use (default: 1)
 - `-d, --debug`: Enable debug mode to copy files without date updates to the error directory
+- `-s, --single-file`: Process only a single file (for debugging purposes)
+- `-q, --quiet`: Reduce verbosity of output messages (only show critical errors and summary)
+- `-u, --force-utc`: Force UTC timezone for all timestamps (useful if timestamps are in UTC but not marked as such)

 Thread count recommendations:
 - Default (1 thread): Safe for all systems